Appearance

 dbr.compare

-With dbr.compare, you can display result set rows side-by-side and optionally format the minimum, maximum, and equal values from different rows.
+With dbr.compare, you can display rows of result sets side-by-side and optionally format values such as minimum, maximum, and equal from different rows.

-By default, a CSS class (compare_min, compare_max, compare_same) is applied to each cell.
-You can choose not to compare a column by using dbr.compare.options, 'no_compare', 'ColumnRef'.
-Additionally, you can choose the column used for comparison for a selected column: select dbr.compare.options, 'compare_column', 'ColumnRef_Target', 'ColumnRef_Compare'.
+By default, each cell is assigned a CSS class (compare_min, compare_max, compare_same).
+You can exclude a column from comparison using dbr.compare.options with 'no_compare', 'ColumnRef'.
+Additionally, you can specify a column for comparison for a selected column by using dbr.compare.options with 'compare_column', 'ColumnRef_Target', 'ColumnRef_Compare'.

 select 'dbr.css', '.compare_min {background: green; color:white;}';